 Susan McBride is the USA Today Bestselling author of Blue Blood and the Lefty Award-winning, Anthony Award-nominated Debutante Dropout Mysteries from HarperCollins/Avon, including The Good Girl’s Guide to Murder, The Lone Star Lonely Hearts Club, Night Of The Living Deb, Too Pretty To Die, and Say Yes to the Death.
 Susan has a second bestselling series with HC/Avon that debuted in May 2014, the River Road Mysteries, that include To Helen Back, Mad as Helen, and Not a Chance in Helen.
 A fourth installment, Come Helen High Water, will be out on June 27, 2017.
-A darker mystery featuring Texas police detective Jo Larsen, Walk Into Silence, will be out from Amazon’s Thomas & Mercer imprint on December 1, 2016.
+A darker mystery featuring Texas police detective Jo Larsen, Walk Into Silence, was released in December 2016 by Thomas & Mercer and hit #1 in the US and UK (and #3 in Australia) for paid Kindle.
+The second Jo Larsen book, Walk a Crooked Line, is set for a July 2018 release.

 Susan’s young adult thriller, Very Bad Things, came out in 2014 from Delacorte Press.
 Publishers Weekly raved: “McBride’s fast-paced plot is fueled by jumps between multiple characters’ perspectives, and her rendering of the venerable yet sinister school…is as absorbing as the tightly wound mystery.”
 She has authored several YA non-mystery novels for Delacorte about debutantes in Houston: The Debs (2008) and Love, Lies, And Texas Dips (2009).
 Gloves Off, the third book, will be released in 2017.